JoseSagwe/ChatGPTWebsite/README.md

 # ChatGPTWebsite
 This is a simple HTM and CSS Website on ChatGpt.
 **The objective of thie website is to inform a newbie to ChatGPT:**
---------What is ChatGPT?
+--------What is ChatGPT? <br>
---------How ChatGPT works
+--------How ChatGPT works <br>
---------Examples of ChatGPT Prompts.
+--------Examples of ChatGPT Prompts. <br>
---------Link to Visit Open AI For More Information
+--------Link to Visit Open AI For More Information <br>